 Work on Writing is a time during the day when students work on letter formation using paper and pencil, practice writing sight words, sentences, stories and labeling.

 This week in Fundations we will begin to introduce proper formation of all capital letters A-Z. We will continue to review proper formation of all of the letters (capital and lowercase) that have been introduced, the correct sound these letters makes and we will talk about words that begin with these letters.
 Please look for more information in backpacks.

 We have started talking about digraphs in Kindergarten.
 Digraphs are when 2 letters come together to make one sound.
 We will talk about the following digraphs: th, ch, sh, ck, wh.

 We will continue to introduce new sight words.
-Over the next few weeks we will introduce the new words not, one, my, me, big and come.
+Over the next few weeks we will introduce the new words away, here, help, make and yellow.
 Please continue to review these words at home with your child.

 We have been working on rhyming in Kindergarten.
 Students know that words rhyme when their endings are the same.
 Try saying 3 rhyimg words in a row to your child and see he/she they can say another rhyming words that would go with the group.
 For example, bat, cat, mat, _______.
 Another idea, say two words together and have your child give a thumbs up if the two words rhyme and a thumbs down if they do not rhyme.
 For example, mug, bug (thumbs up) or mug, mat (thumbs down).

 We have been working on reading and tapping out CVC (consonant-vowel-consonant) words as well as nonsense words.
 Please ask your child to show you how to tap a word at home.